andrewoverton/rpi-security/README.md

 sudo systemctl enable rpi-security.service
 ```

-Add your MAC address or addresses and Telegram bot API key to ``/etc/rpi-security.conf``.
+Add your MAC address or addresses, Telegram bot API key and any other changes to ``/etc/rpi-security.conf``.

 Ensure you have enabled the camera module using ``raspi-config``.